 However, the company repeatedly rejected any accusations.
 In the end, it was discovered that CyberGhost indeed checks your hardware ID – but only to check your subscription’s device limit.
 You can use CyberGhost VPN on up to seven devices at the same time, and this is a way for the company to check if you’re under that limit.

-CyberGhost was also affected by the Typeform data breach since they used their survey software.
+CyberGhost was also affected by a Typeform data breach since they used their survey software.
 However, the VPN announced that only 120 email addresses and 14 usernames contained in two surveys were compromised.
-No passwords or other user data was in danger since they don’t log any.

 Until proven otherwise, there’s no reason not to trust CyberGhost VPN.